SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jfrog-artifactory-opentelemetry.md

 -   `request.log`
 -   `traffic.*.log`

-You can add any custom fields which you want to be tagged with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in sumo.

 Click on the **Download YAML File** button to get the yaml file.